The International Arbitration Review: Norway

 The parties commenced arbitration in London to determine whether Transfield (charterer) was liable for the damage caused to Mineral Libin.
 Transfield became insolvent in 2010.
 In July 2016, the arbitration tribunal held that Transfield was liable for the damage by reason of the port being unsafe.
 In September 2016, SwissMarine brought a direct action claim against Skuld before the Norwegian courts, and Gard subsequently joined in the proceedings.
 The Norwegian Insurance Contracts Act permits such direct action claims against the liability insurer of the tortfeasor when the tortfeasor is insolvent.
 Skuld rejected the claim on grounds that it was time-barred.
 The general limitation period in Norway is three years.
 However, if a claimant lacks sufficient knowledge of a claim then there is an additional one-year time bar period that commences from such time when the claimant obtained such sufficient knowledge.
 SwissMarine and Gard argued that they only obtained sufficient knowledge of the direct action claim once the London arbitration award was rendered, while Skuld argued that the claimants had already obtained sufficient knowledge in 2010 when Transfield became insolvent.

 According to the Supreme Court, the key question was when the claimants had sufficiently certain information to have reason to bring a claim against the defendant with the outlook of a positive result.
-After a fact-specific assessment of the particular circumstances of the case, the Court found that the claimants had reached a level of sufficient knowledge about the direct action claim at the latest on 18 November 2015 which was the time when the master of the vessel gave his witness statement in the London arbitration proceedings.
-Although the Court held that sufficient knowledge was obtained prior to the actual arbitration award, it was nevertheless at such late date that the claimants had commenced legal proceedings within the one-year additional time bar period.
-Thus, the Court concluded that the direct action claim against Skuld was not time-barred.
+After a fact-specific assessment of the particular circumstances of the case, the court found that the claimants had reached a level of sufficient knowledge about the direct action claim at the latest on 18 November 2015, which was the time when the master of the vessel gave his witness statement in the London arbitration proceedings.
+Although the court held that sufficient knowledge was obtained prior to the actual arbitration award, it was nevertheless at this late date that the claimants had commenced legal proceedings within the one-year additional time bar period.
+Thus, the court concluded that the direct action claim against Skuld was not time-barred.

 iii Investor–state disputes

 Norway has not entered into many investor–state bilateral treaties, and the most recent treaties were entered into in the early 1990s.
-Currently, there is one claim against Norway pending under the ICSID arbitration rules.37 It is a claim from the Latvian company SIA North Star and a Latvian citizen, Peteris Pildegovics, under a bilateral investor treaty between Norway and Latvia dating from 1992.
+Currently, there is one claim against Norway pending under the International Centre for Settlement of Investment Disputes (ICSID) arbitration rules.39 It is a claim from the Latvian company SIA North Star and a Latvian citizen, Peteris Pildegovics, under a bilateral investor treaty between Norway and Latvia dating from 1992.
 The subject of the dispute is a food products enterprise.
-The case was registered on 1 April 2020.
+The case was registered on 1 April 2020 and a tribunal was constituted on 10 August 2020.
 Further, a case involving the Norwegian company Staur Eiendom AS as claimant was concluded under the ICSID arbitration rules on 28 February 2020.
-This was a dispute with the Republic of Latvia, also under the bilateral investor treaty between Norway and Latvia dating from 1992.38
+This was a dispute with the Republic of Latvia, also under the bilateral investor treaty between Norway and Latvia dating from 1992.40

 Outlook and conclusions